SystemsApproach/sdn/access.rst

 Taken together, the A1 and E2 interfaces complete two of the three major control loops of the RAN: the outer (non-real-time) loop has the Non-RT RIC as its control point and the middle (near-real-time) loop has the Near-RT RIC as its control point.
 The third (inner) control loop, which is not shown in :numref:`Figure %s <fig-ric>`, runs inside the DU: It includes the real-time Scheduler embedded in the MAC stage of the RAN pipeline.
-The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and as we saw in Chapter 2, the real-time control loop is assumed to be <1ms.
+The two outer control loops have rough time bounds of >>1sec and >10ms, respectively, and the real-time control loop is assumed to be <1ms.

 This raises the question of how specific functionality is distributed between the Non-RT RIC, Near-RT RIC, and DU.
 Starting with the second